Title

 Facts:

-On June 30, 1987, former President Corazon C. Aquino issued Executive Order No. 127, establishing the Economic Intelligence and Investigation Bureau (EIIB) under the Ministry of Finance.
-The EIIB was tasked with gathering intelligence, investigating economic crimes, and coordinating anti-smuggling operations.
+• On January 30, 1987, Executive Order No. 127 established the Economic Intelligence and Investigation Bureau (EIIB) under the Ministry of Finance, vesting it with intelligence, investigation, coordination, supervision, and prosecution functions related to economic offenses.

-On March 17, 1989, President Aquino issued Memorandum Order No. 225, designating the EIIB as the primary agency responsible for anti-smuggling operations in land areas and inland waters outside the jurisdiction of the Bureau of Customs.
+• Through Memorandum Order No. 225 (March 17, 1989), EIIB was designated the primary agency for anti-smuggling operations in all land areas and inland waters outside the sole jurisdiction of the Bureau of Customs.

-On January 7, 2000, President Joseph Estrada issued Executive Order No. 191, deactivating the EIIB.
-The order cited the overlapping functions of the EIIB with other government agencies and the need to streamline operations.
+• On January 7, 2000, President Estrada issued Executive Order No. 191 deactivating EIIB and transferring its functions to the Bureau of Customs and the National Bureau of Investigation, citing overlapping functions and need for streamlined operations.

-On March 29, 2000, President Estrada issued Executive Order No. 223, which deemed all EIIB personnel occupying specified positions as separated from service effective April 30, 2000, as part of a bona fide reorganization.
+• On March 29, 2000, Executive Order No. 223 deemed specified EIIB positions abolished effective April 30, 2000, resulting in separation of personnel pursuant to bona fide reorganization.

 Ruling: